ionic-team/ionic-site/docs/v2/api/components/show-hide-when/ShowWhen/index.md

-<p>The <code>showWhen</code> attribute takes a string that represents a plaform or screen orientation.
+<p>The <code>showWhen</code> attribute takes a string that represents a platform or screen orientation.
 The element the attribute is added to will only be shown when that platform or screen orientation is active.
 Complements the <a href="../HideWhen">hideWhen attribute</a>.</p>